 Complete Guide to Online Sociology Degrees

-Graduates with online sociology degrees are prepared for careers in a variety of fields like social work, healthcare, education, and human services.
-Online programs are available at all levels, except doctoral programs, which must be completed on campuses.
+There are 87 sociology degrees available online.
+Graduates of these programs may be prepared for careers in a variety of fields like social work, healthcare, education, and human services.
+Online programs can be found at all levels, except doctoral programs, which must be completed on campuses.
 Online classes cover topics in gender studies, minority studies, medicine, contemporary social issues, and modern research methods.
+For more help in choosing an online sociology degree, browse our list of 2017 top online college rankings in sociology.

 The Commission on the Accreditation of Programs in Applied and Clinical Sociology (CAPACS) accredits sociology programs, and this designation ensures a quality education as well as practical hands-on experience.
 Internships are often required for online sociology degrees, but can be completed locally with approved organizations.
 Those who want to become clinical sociologists should also seek certification from the Association for Applied and Clinical Sociology.